jpjuliao/drupal-minimal-theme/README.md

 ## Dependencies

+- Twig: a flexible and powerful template engine for PHP.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - Drupal: A free and open-source content management system for building websites and applications.